Stan Hansen: Early career (1973–1980)

 Hansen made his professional wrestling debut in 1973, grappling part-time while trying to make it as an American football player.
 The following year, he tried out for the Detroit Wheels the short-lived World Football League, but did not make the team, and so began wrestling full-time.
 In 1975, Hansen first teamed with future partner Frank Goodish, who later adopted the ring name Bruiser Brody, while competing in Leroy McGuirk's Tri-State territory.

+All Japan Pro Wrestling (1975)

+Hansen made his first tour to Japan working for All Japan Pro Wrestling in September and October 1975.
+He feuded with Dutch wrestler Anton Geesink and the Great Kojika.

-World Wide/World Wrestling Federation (1976, 1980–1981)
+World Wide/World Wrestling Federation (1976-1977, 1980–1981)

 In 1976, Hansen made his debut for the World Wide Wrestling Federation (WWWF) and only two months after he began competing for the company, he began feuding with the WWF Heavyweight Champion Bruno Sammartino over the title.
 During a title match, Hansen broke Sammartino's neck while they were wrestling and it was from this incident that both Hansen and promoters claimed that Sammartino's injury came about from the enormous power of his lariat.
 However, a botched powerslam is what actually caused Sammartino's injury.
+After Sammartino recovered, Hansen faced him for the WWWF Heavyweight Championship once again, at Showdown at Shea, but was unsuccessful.
+He left the promotion in 1977.